 This streamlined pack from Spiderwire is made from a rugged polyester material, features a lightweight and compact construction ideal for day trips, and has an adjustable shoulder strap so you can wear it on the left and the right.

-Regarding storage, this fly fishing pack features multiple zippered pockets on the exterior, a padded sunglass pocket with fleece lining, and a bonus Medium Sized Utility Tackle box.
+Regarding storage, this fly fishing pack features multiple zippered pockets on the exterior, a padded pocket with fleece lining specifically made to keep your fishing sunglasses safe, and a bonus Medium Sized Utility Tackle box.
 It has plenty of interior pockets which are zippered and waterproof, ideal for keeping your gear organized and dry at the same time.
 It’s not large, but it does the job well enough.

 This hardy sling pack is surprisingly lightweight considering that it’s constructed from heavy-duty and waterproof 600D nylon fabric.
 The interior is conveniently padded with a layer of elastic cotton which is meant to prevent your gear from getting damaged when hauling the pack around.